Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Existence of positive solutions via Gale duality and degree theory

 \section{Existence of positive solutions via Gale duality and degree theory}

 In this section, we present Theorem~$\ref{basicmainresult}$, which gives conditions on the Gale dual matrices $B$ and $D$ that guarantee the existence of at least one positive solution of the system~\eqref{E:system}.
 As we mentioned in the Introduction, our results are based on degree theory.
-Assume from now on that the matrix $C$ is \emph{uniform}, that is, that no maximal minor of $C$ vanish, and the necessary condition~\eqref{eq:nonempty} is satisfied.
+We will consider coefficient matrices $C$ of maximal rank $d$ such that the necessary condition~\eqref{eq:nonempty} is satisfied.
+As before, we will fix a matrix $D=(d_{ij})\in\R^{n \times (k+1)}$ which is Gale dual to $C$ and denote by $P_1, \dots, P_{n} \in \R^{k+1}$ the row vectors of $D$, which are all nonzero.
+We will moreover assume that the polytope $\Delta_P$ in ~\eqref{eq:deltaP} is nonempty and bounded.
+Our main result is Theorem~\ref{basicmainresult}.
+We also point out how the statement simplifies in case $C$ is uniform, that is, when all maximal minors of $C$ are nonzero and we give examples that show how this result can be applied.

 Given an open set $U\subset \R^k$, a function $h\in \mathcal{C}^0(\overline{U},\R^k)$ and $y\in \R^k\setminus h({\partial} U)$, the symbol $\degree(h,U,y)$ denotes the Brouwer degree (which belongs to $\Z$) of $h$ with respect to $(U, y)$.
 A main result in degree theory is that if $\degree(h,U,y)\neq 0$, then there exists at least one $x\in U$ such that $y = h(x)$.
 For background and the main properties about Brouwer degree, we refer to Section 2 in the Supplementary Information of~\cite{CFMW} and Section 14.2 in \cite{teschl}.